kunalgaurav4/kunalgaurav4/README.md

 ### Glad to see you here! 🤩 &nbsp;

-I am a Computer Science Enginner and passionate Developer!
+I am a Computer Science Engineer and passionate Developer!

 - 🔭 I’m currently working on my project "Online Hotel Booking"
 - 🌱 I’m currently learning React JS